AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/cvent-modules.md

 feature: Workfront Fusion
 exl-id: c95b9764-29a5-4d8c-8e6d-68a3969129e0
 ---
-# Cvent modules
+# [!DNL Cvent] modules

-In an [!DNL Adobe Workfront Fusion] scenario, you can automate workflows that use Cvent, as well as connect it to multiple third-party applications and services.
+In an [!DNL Adobe Workfront Fusion] scenario, you can automate workflows that use [!DNL Cvent], as well as connect it to multiple third-party applications and services.

 If you need instructions on creating a scenario, see [Create a scenario in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/scenarios/create-a-scenario.md).